A topic from the subject of Biochemistry in Chemistry.

 Spectroscopy

-Spectroscopic techniques, such as UV-Vis, IR, and NMR, provide valuable information about the structure and dynamics of organic molecules.
+Spectroscopic techniques, such as UV-Vis, IR, NMR (1H NMR, 13C NMR), and Mass Spectrometry (MS), provide valuable information about the structure and dynamics of organic molecules.
+For example, NMR helps determine the connectivity of atoms, while MS gives information about the molecular weight.

 Chromatography

 Chromatography is a separation technique that separates organic compounds based on their physical and chemical properties.
-Common chromatographic methods in biochemistry include paper, thin-layer, and high-performance liquid chromatography (HPLC).
+Common chromatographic methods in biochemistry include paper, thin-layer, gas, and high-performance liquid chromatography (HPLC).
+This allows for purification and analysis of complex mixtures.

 Types of Experiments